journal-club/wiki-data/abc.md

 ## Internet Connectivity on Campus (In Progress)
 Providing WoFi in Ram and Krishna Bhavans.
 New routers have been installed and the bandwidth increased from 675mbps to 1gbps.
 Work is going on to replace the old network switches (which is about 25% completed), after which the speed is expected to increase.
 Also, Cyberoam is being replaced with another software for better internet connectivity.
 While significant work appears to have been done regarding this, it is not exactly clear how much involvement the SUC might have in this front as this something that comes under the responsibilities of the institute and CCIT as well.

-## Survey in CP (In Progress)
+## Survey in CP (Not Fulfilled)
 The point aims at understanding the problems or shortcomings faced by the shops at CP by being in constant communication with them.
-Recently, a survey was conducted in CP.
-An issue came up regarding the laundry service.
-Currently the washing machines in use are coin operated and there seem to be some problems regarding the same.
-Replacing these machines is being thought of as an alternative.
+Although a survey of the food outlets was done, this hasn't been extended to all the shops in CP yet.
+With regard to CP a new coin based laundry service is planned on being set up.

 # General Issues:
 ## Proper Scheduling of T-Shirts (Fulfilled)